dajat/30-Days-To-Automation/README.md

 ## 🌟 How to Follow Along

-You can follow this journey right here on GitHub — I’ll update my progress daily.
+You can follow this journey right here on GitHub.

 📬 If you’re also in QA or automation, let’s connect and grow together.